 “S-s-sorry, wrong tent!” you croak weakly.
 Without another word, you stagger outside, relieved to find yourself in the blinding sunlight once more.
 As your heartbeat returns to its normal rhythm, you cannot resist looking back through the dark opening.
 There you glimpse the Gypsy’s cobalt eyes dancing wildly in a flare of candlelight.
 What must it be like to cast spells, read minds and see the future? you wonder.
 Then you remind yourself that magic is impossible – a fairytale for children.
 Shaking off a vague feeling of loss, you slowly make your way to the merry-go-’round.

-At length I came to realize that no organized faith could fill the empty space inside of me that longed for spiritual connection.
+At length I came to realize that no organized faith could fill the empty space inside longing for spiritual connection.
 By the time I left Christianity behind, I understood that religious beliefs are not a prerequisite to knowing that there is much more to the world than what our eyes can see, our ears can hear, what we can touch or smell or study.

 In the Spring of 2015 I began to meditate and my intuition reawakened.
 That summer I had several visions and I began to be drawn to the symbolism contained in the Tarot.
-In November, 2015 I purchased my first deck of cards.
+In November I purchased my first deck of cards.
 I now understand that the primary strength of the Tarot is its ability to connect energetically to the subconscious mind.
-This part of us understands and relates to the world through symbols and archetypes (see Carl Jung).
+That intuitive part of us understands and relates to the world through symbols and archetypes (see Carl Jung).
 The symbols of Tarot speak to the spiritual nature within the heart and higher self.

 I wish you all many blessings on your journey into the light.